-The study area does not lie within a defined Outstanding or Special historic landscape.
+The study area does not lie within a defined Outstanding or Special historic landscape as defined in Part II of the register.

-Cestyll Garden is included within the Register as a garden of special historic interest.
+Cestyll Garden is included within Part I of the Register as a garden of special historic interest.
 Reference number PG W (GD) 45 (ANG).